 - understanding the difference between chronic and acute suicide risk

 - the functions of self-harm

 - a model of risk assessment specific to chronic self-injury risk in BPD

 - talking with the at-risk borderline client and managing the dynamics

 - knowing and observing our own emotional responses and counter-transference

 - making management decisions about risk in this population, and documenting this

 - common systemic dynamics that occur between professionals when faced with risk in borderline personality disorder, and how to navigate these issues.

-Please note, Monash Health staff need not enrol.
-For any enquiries, please contact firstname.lastname@example.org.
+Please note, Monash Health Casey sector staff are being offered this course as part of a research project and need not apply.
+For any enquiries about this, please contact [email protected].

 This course is delivered from 9.00am until 4.00pm, at 391-393 Tooronga Road, Hawthorn East VIC 3123.